 Burial containers for the Jewish faith must be simple and natural as possible, with no metal in it.
 Basic pine caskets are specifically designed to comply with their faith requirements.
 The casket is made of wood with no ornate fittings or fancy handles.
 Most of the time, the handles are removed before the burial.
 So that the deceased can be buried in a simple box as possible.

-There are two basic casket lid types 1. half couch 2. full couch.
-The half couch has a two-piece lid of equal lengths.
-Typically, only one lid is opened for viewing.
-The top cover is open to show the deceased from the waist up.
-It is the most commonly used lid style.
-The full couch uses a one-piece lid to show the whole body of the deceased.
+There are two basic casket lid types 1. full couch and 2. half couch.
+There are two lids of the same lengths on a half-couch.
+Most of the time, only the upper lid is opened for viewing.
+The top cover is open to show the face up to the waist.
+It’s the most used style of lids.
+The full couch uses only one lid to show the whole body of the deceased.

-There are a variety of choices for the interior of the casket.
-The most popular materials are satin, velvet, and crepe.
-You may also choose from linen or velour.
-Velvet fabric is the most expensive material, while crepe is the most economical.
+There are different choices for casket interiors.
+The commonly used materials are satin, crepe, and velvet.
+Linen and velour are also available for casket lining.
+Velvet fabric is the most costly material, while crepe is the cheapest.

-If you want, you can personalize the interior to reflect the deceased personality; however, the greater the customization you make, the higher the cost.
+If you desire, you can personalize the interior to reflect the deceased personality; however, the more customization you make, the more expensive it gets.

 Other Casket Features

-Corner casket details are also available in different shapes, such as rounded corners, square, or contoured sides.
-With some casket models, you can choose to personalize casket corners to attach to the edges of the casket.
-Those casket corners can reflect the personality of the deceased, and you can put a symbol of his hobbies on these corners.
+Corner casket details are available in different shapes, like contoured sides, rounded corners, or squares.
+Some casket models allow you to personalize casket corners to put on the edges of the casket.
+Those casket corners can reflect the deceased’s personality, and you can put a symbol of his hobbies on these corners.

 Special Casket Features

-You can put a memory drawer on the casket.
-A memory drawer is a hidden compartment in the lid of the casket.
-This small drawer can be used to put little personal items to accompany the deceased.
-Anything left in the drawer will be buried with your loved one.
+You can put a memory drawer or a compartment hidden in the casket’s lid.
+You can use this small drawer to put little personal items to accompany your loved one.
+Anything you left in the memory drawer will be buried with the remains.

 Other Custom Features

-There are different embroidered head panels, casket lid insets or cap panels, and additional customization available to make the casket unique to the deceased.
-Be sure to keep your budget in mind when choosing customization since it will add to the cost of the casket.
+There are different embroidered head panels, cap panels, or casket lid insets, and additional customization available to make the casket unique.
+Be mindful of your budget when choosing customization since it will increase costs.

 Select the interior design, but make sure they will last longer.
 Fabrics are better than anything painted or glued that will disintegrate within a year.
 When choosing the exterior of the casket, choose the color and material that you think would best suit the deceased.

-1. Funeral home – it is most convenient to buy a casket through the funeral home, which will be handling your funeral arrangements.
-When purchasing from a funeral home, the Funeral Rule protects consumers.
-This law requires the funeral home to provide you with a price list before showing you their inventory.
+1. Funeral home – it is most convenient to buy from the funeral home, which will be handling your funeral arrangements.
+When purchasing from a funeral home, the FTC Funeral Rule protects you.
+This law commands the funeral home to provide an itemized price list before showing you its inventory.

 2. Online providers – buying a casket has been easier through online providers.
-Big-box stores such as Walmart and Costco are now selling caskets online.
-In recent years there are many national online casket providers to choose from.
-Many people find buying from online providers cheaper than buying from funeral homes.
+Popular stores like Walmart and Costco are now selling caskets online.
+In recent years there are many online casket providers to choose from.
+Many people prefer buying from online providers because it is cheaper than buying from funeral homes.